 BBC WILTSHIRE SOUND - The original name of BBC Wiltshire, from 4 April 1989.
-The BBC was originally prevented from using the name 'Radio Wiltshire' due to commercial radio group GWR owning the copyright to using 'Wiltshire' and 'Radio' together in any combination.
+The BBC was originally prevented from using the name 'Radio Wiltshire' due to commercial radio group GWR owning the copyright on using 'Wiltshire' and 'Radio' together in any combination.
 Top of the Pops presenter Mark Franklin worked at Wiltshire Sound in the early 90s.
-In the 1990s the station provided opt-out programmes for the Salisbury area, then later the Swindon area instead.
+In the 1990s the station provided opt-out programmes for the Salisbury area, and then later the Swindon area instead.
 On 11 November 2002 the station split into Radio Wiltshire and Radio Swindon.

 BBC RADIO WILTSHIRE - The successor to Wiltshire Sound from 11 November 2002.
 The renaming coincided with the start of Radio Swindon.

 BBC WILTSHIRE - On 4 April 2009, the twentieth anniversary of BBC Local Radio in Wiltshire, both Radio Wiltshire and Radio Swindon were rebranded as BBC Wiltshire.